SALT LAKE CITY — Furkan Korkmaz is officially a 76er.

 The Turkish basketball player signed his rookie contract Tuesday here at the Sixers hotel.
-It happened after Korkmaz got a buyout from his Turkish team Anadolu Efes and received FIBA clearance.
+It happened days after Korkmaz secured a buyout from his Turkish team Anadolu Efes and received FIBA clearance.

 "We are happy to have Furkan Korkmaz join us in Philadelphia this year where we feel he will be best positioned to develop physically and acclimate to the NBA game," Sixers president Bryan Colangelo said in a statement.
 "Furkan is another talented young player that we are excited to have in our program."

 The Sixers are in town for the Utah Jazz Summer League.
-They are scheduled to play the Utah 9 p.m.
+They are scheduled to play Utah at 9 p.m.
 Wednesday at the University of Utah's Jon M. Huntsman Center.

 As of Tuesday evening, the Sixers were still working on details to see if Korkmaz will play in Wednesday's game and/or any other summer-league matchup.

-The Sixers will face the San Antonio Spurs on Thursday before traveling to Las Vegas to compete in the NBA Summer League from Saturday through July 17 if they reach the championship.
+The Sixers will face the San Antonio Spurs on Thursday before traveling to Las Vegas to compete in the NBA Summer League from Saturday through July 17, pending they reach the championship.

 The holdup could be the 19-year-old's participation with Turkey's under-20 team, which will compete in the U-20 European Championship from July 15-23 in Greece.

 The Sixers drafted the 6-foot-8, 192-pound Korkmaz with the 26th pick in the 2016 NBA draft.
 He was still under contract with Efes.

 Terms of the deal were not announced, but Korkmaz was slotted to make $1.2 million this season.
 However, the Sixers could have paid him 20 percent more than that, and might have done so considering Korkmaz's buyout was for $2 million.
 NBA teams are permitted to contribute only $675,000 to buyouts.